Stefania (singer): 2016: Junior Eurovision Song Contest

-In 2016, Liberakakis auditioned for Junior Songfestival, the Dutch preselection for the Junior Eurovision Song Contest.
+In 2016, Stefania participated in auditions of Junior Songfestival, the Dutch preselection for the Junior Eurovision Song Contest.
 She was internally chosen to represent the Netherlands in the Junior Eurovision Song Contest 2016 in Valletta as part of the girl group Kisses.
-The group performed the song "Kisses and Dancin'" and placed 8th out of 17 entries.
+The group performed the song "Kisses and Dancin'" and placed eighth out of seventeen entries.

 2017–2019: Solo career and acting

-In 2018, Liberakakis released her first solo single named "Stupid Reasons".
+In 2018, Stefania released her first solo single named "Stupid Reasons".
 In 2019, she released three more singles: "Wonder", "I'm Sorry (Whoops!)" and "Turn Around".
-In June 2019, she performed a cover of the song "Con Calma" (together with Konnie Metaxa and Ilenia Williams) at the MAD Video Music Awards, which was broadcast on Greek television.

-From 2018 onwards, she stars as Fenna in the TV-series Brugklas (English: The First Years).
+In June 2019, she performed a cover of the song "Con Calma" – together with Konnie Metaxa and Ilenia Williams – at the MAD Video Music Awards, which was broadcast on Greek television.
+From 2018 onwards, Stefania starred as Fenna in the TV series Brugklas.
 She also starred in the Dutch movies Brugklas: De tijd van m'n leven, De Club van Lelijke Kinderen (as singer) and 100% Coco New York (as Lilly).